 - copies of all written placement agreements entered into with the parents;

-- a copy of the health and safety risk inventory and how staff should respond to an unhealthy or unsafe situation.
+- a copy of the health and safety risk policy and how staff should respond to an unhealthy or unsafe situation.

 You must also keep financial accounts.